This African highway was never ending, and we had no chance of finding a place to sleep.

 “This is Tsabu!”
 Tina proudly exclaimed, as the Jack Russell still barked bravely through the fence.
 She explained that he was a rescue animal, and had been saved from poachers.

 Tsabu fixed us with his stare, studying us with dark, golden eyes.
 He was a beautiful animal.

 In the adjacent enclosure lived two female lions, which Tina assured us were tame enough to pat.
 They both came slinking up to their fence, rubbing their fur on the wire, far less aggressively than Tsabu.

 Tina showed us the inside of the chalet, with three single beds, a small kitchenette and dining table, with walled-off bathroom and shower nooks.
 The barbecue pit was just outside the door.
 Tina bid us good night.

-We waited until she was just out of sight before excitedly discussing with disbelief about what had just happened; our free chalet, our lion neighbours (which were still staring at us), and a chance to see even more of Africa’s most dangerous big cats.
+We waited until she was just out of sight before excitedly discussing with disbelief about what had just happened; the plan of knocking an a random door actually worked, our free chalet, our lion neighbours (which were still staring at us), and a chance to see even more of Africa’s most dangerous big cats.
 This was only night two of our road trip!